 Some of my personal favorites include Jamaican black pepper shrimp, shrimp scampi, and fried coconut shrimp.
 I especially loved buying Jamaican pepper shrimp from my local Caribbean store.

 Looking for authentic Jamaican Pepper Shrimp recipes?
-Check out Orchids + Sweat Tea, JamDown Foodie, and That Girl Cooks Healthy.
+Check out Orchids + Sweat Tea, JamDown Foodie, That Girl Cooks Healthy, and Karibe.

 Shrimp Cultivation

-Shrimp has a long, fascinating history as a seafood staple across the globe.
+Shrimp has a long, fascinating history as a seafood staple worldwide.
 The cultivation of shrimp, known as aquaculture, began centuries ago in Southeast Asia, where shrimp farming was a primary means of supporting local economies.

-Today, shrimp is fished in many coastal regions, including the Gulf of Mexico, South America, and parts of Africa.
-Wild-caught shrimp, harvested from oceans, rivers, and lakes, is often prized for its more robust flavor.
+Today, shrimp are fished in many coastal regions, including the Gulf of Mexico, South America, and parts of Africa.
+Wild-caught shrimp, harvested from oceans, rivers, and lakes, are often prized for their more robust flavor.

 In contrast, farm-raised shrimp is cultivated in controlled environments and is the more common variety found in stores due to its affordability and year-round availability.
 While some purists prefer wild-caught shrimp for its taste, farm-raised shrimp offers a more sustainable option when managed responsibly.

-Each method brings its own benefits to the table, so you can choose based on flavor preference and sustainability goals!
+Each method offers its own benefits, so you can choose based on your flavor preferences and sustainability goals!

 Different Types of Common Shrimp Used in Cooking (Chart)